Best Mathematical Roulette Strategy: Do Martingale & Fibonacci Really Work?

 No system removes the house edge built into roulette.

-Require Discipline
+Require discipline:

 These systems only function when followed exactly.

-💡 Understanding Roulette Betting Systems
+Understanding Roulette Betting Systems

 Most casual players rely on intuition when they play roulette.

 They bet their favorite number, stick with red or black, or follow a short streak they notice on the board.
+Roulette betting systems work differently.
+They are built around discipline, repetition, and predefined rules that dictate how much you wager after each spin.

-What Players Do Without a System What Players Do With a System
+Without a System With a System

 Change bets based on feeling Change bet size based on a preset rule